heistp/irtt/README.md

 1) Why not just use ping?

 	 Ping may be the preferred tool when measuring minimum latency, or for other reasons.
-Because IRTT runs in userspace, latencies are likely to be marginally higher and more variable than the results reported by ping, due to task scheduling variability and more to do in the stack.
+IRTT's reported latency is likely to be somewhat higher and more variable than the results reported by ping, due to task scheduling variability and more to do in the stack and program.
 That said, there are advantages that IRTT has over ping when minimum RTT is not what you're
 	 measuring:

 	 - Some device vendors prioritize ICMP, so ping may not be an accurate measure of user-perceived latency.
-	 - In addition to RTT, IRTT also measures OWD, IPDV and upstream vs downstream packet loss.
+	 - In addition to round-trip time, IRTT also measures OWD, IPDV and upstream vs downstream packet loss.
 	 - IRTT can use HMACs to protect private servers from unauthorized discovery and use.
 	 - IRTT has a three-way handshake to prevent test traffic redirection from spoofed source IPs.
 	 - IRTT can fill the payload with random data.

-1) Why is the receive rate 0 when a single packet is sent?
+2) Why is the receive rate 0 when a single packet is sent?

    Receive rate is measured from the time the first packet is received to the time the last packet is received.
 For a single packet, those times are the same.

-2) Why does the default test with a one second duration run for around 800ms?
+3) Why does the default test with a one second duration run for around 800ms?

    The test duration is exclusive, meaning requests will not be sent exactly at or after the test duration has elapsed.
 In this case, the interval is 200ms, and